what-studio/profiling/README.md

 $ python -m profiling profile your-program.py -- --your-flag --your-param=42
 ```

-Live-profiling
+Live Profiling
 --------------

-If your program has a long life time like a web server, profiling result
+If your program has a long life time like a web server, a profiling result
-at the end of program doesn't help you.
-You will need a continuous profiler.
+at the end of program is not helpful enough.
+Probably you need a continuous profiler.
-It works via `live-profile` command:
+It can be achived by `live-profile` command:

 ```sh
 $ python -m profiling live-profile webserver.py